Spoken Description

 Examples

 Use going to for planned actions and for predictions based on present evidence.
-It shows intention or a likely event.
+It shows that a decision has already been made or that an outcome is likely given the situation.

 Examples